Hard Quiz Kids: Expert Round

 The contestants, in turn, each receive five questions regarding their specialist subject areas.
 They must buzz in to respond and are locked out of a question if they got it wrong or took too long to give an answer, giving the other players a chance to answer.
 A contestant may attempt to answer a question from another contestant's subject area.
 This is known as "The Steal".
 If a Steal is successful, the contestant receives 10 points but will only lose 5 points for an incorrect Steal attempt.

 Tom's Round

 The contestants, using their monitors, lock in their answers to each of the five multiple-choice questions from a subject Gleeson has chosen in advance.
 A selected response must be locked in by pressing the red buzzer.
 Each question has 4 options except for the last question, which has 6 options and is played for double points (10 points for a right answer).
 The lowest scorer at the end of this round is out of the game, with their podium now displaying the words "Too Soft".

 The People's Round (Against the Clock)

-In this round, general knowledge questions are given out for a rather vague time limit (between 35 and over 90 seconds, depending on the episode).
+In this round, general knowledge questions are given out within a rather vague time limit (between 35 and over 90 seconds, depending on the episode).
 The contestants, again, buzz in to respond.
 The lowest scorer when time expires is also out of the game.